shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 This is what we wanted!
 It was quite easy and straightforward.
 However, doing this means creating a completely separate extension which won't get any updates done by Shoutem on Shoutem's **News RSS** extension.

-Who wants to get tied up in maintenance?
 To get those updates from Shoutem, we want to extend the extension instead of changing its code directly.

 ## 2) Extend the extension